BodenAI/BodenAVMDataset/README.md

   * Baidu Cloud
   * Google Cloud
 * 18K images and annotations:
-  * will be released soon （1st/Sep/2022）
+  * will be released soon （1st/Sep/2022）.
   * Application Only.
-Please send an application to our Email address.
-The template of application can be seen here
+Please send an application to our email address.
+The template of application can be seen here.

 ## Terms of Use
 The images and annotations of this dataset are licensed under a [Creative Commons Attribution 4.0 License](LICENSE).

 ## Contact Us
-For mistakes in annotations submmision, professional support requests, or commercial cooperation, please contact us.
-Email address: company@bodenai.com
+For mistakes in annotations submmision, professional support requests, or commercial cooperation, please contact us through the email address: company@bodenai.com.